calebkm/statebus/README.md

 Both [Statebus](https://stateb.us) and this gem are a work in progress.
 The next version of Statebus - version 7 - will be rebranded as [Braid](https://braid.news).
 This gem will be renamed once that happens, so keep an eye out!

 Join the [Statebus / Braid Google Group](https://groups.google.com/forum/#!forum/braid-http) to follow along with development.

+* This is free, open source software.
+No guarantee actually provided.
+But we're pretty sure you're gonna love it.